FAQs about Waivers from Corporate Practice Restrictions for Special Education Schools and Early Intervention Provider Agencies

 - Please clarify if the exemption from a waiver, as defined in section 59.15(b)(2) for a child care institution extends to early intervention services.

 - Section 59.15(c)(3)(ii)(b) states the application must include evidence that the entity is an approved agency, as defined in the Education Law.
 Does this process require that the entity already be an approved early intervention agency?
-Does the process allow an applicant for a waiver to be in the process of receiving a NYSDOH approval as a new agency?
+Does the process allow an applicant for a waiver to be in the process of receiving a NYSDOH and/or NYSED approval as a new agency?

 - Section 59.15(c)(3)(vii)(h) states the entity will comply with section 18 of the Public Health Law relating to patient access to records.
 Access to early intervention records is governed by the Family Educational Rights and Privacy Act (FERPA) and perhaps this regulation is intended to address the records maintained by physicians involved in multi-disciplinary evaluations.
 Please clarify.

 - Under section 59.15(d)(2) the application must include an attestation of moral character from each director, officer or trustee of the entity seeking a waiver, and questions will be referred to the Office of Professional Discipline and the determination made in accordance with Subpart 28-1 of the Rules of the Board of Regents.
-Does this process allow for an interagency exchange of information since the continued approval as an EI agency should also be re-assessed should there be a discovery related to moral character?
+Does this process allow for an interagency exchange of information since the continued approval as an early intervention agency should also be re-assessed should there be a discovery related to moral character?

 - Must an entity with a waiver from the Office of the Professions employ licensed professionals to provide professional services or can the entity contract with a licensed professional or professional services corporation that is otherwise authorized to practice a profession?